mdda/mdda.github.io/_posts/AI/2019-08-01-EMNLP-workshop-tracker.md

       Annotate 'table-purpose' column somehow == 'table'
-      Create list of musthave lemmas to ensure all node options have a node Respect the '[SKIP] DEP' column having a string in it ^ DONE ^
+      Create list of musthave lemmas to ensure all node options have a node Respect the '[SKIP] DEP' column having a string in it Actually, this hasn't been handled reliably in the dataset itself Verbose output of single prediction (including gold data) Include reason field
+        Include gold'*' status of predictions
+      Standalone function to calculate MAP of a predicted explanation set ^ DONE ^
       v TODO v
       Output 'triple with extras' as separate field?